shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   A deck of creatures totaling 100pts.
 See Deck Rules below.
 -   A deck of 5 unique landmarks.
 See Deck Rules below.
--   A way to keep track of counters.
+-   A way to keep track of values.
 Dice, paper clips, poker chips, pen & paper, a notes app, etc work well for this
 -   A way to hide your initial hand.
 Holding your deck under the table, a manila folder, some type of divider, etc works well for this
 -   A way to keep track of creatures’ cooldowns.
-Counters as mentioned above work for this too, but a custom playmat with cooldown tracking zones is recommended
+Dice as mentioned above work for this too, but a custom playmat with cooldown tracking zones is recommended

 Additionally, collectively you will need: